kwarcu/devops-recruitment-task/README.md

 Please send us solution as your own Github repository.
 You are not allowed to fork the repository with the recruitment task.

 [Link to the project repository](https://github.com/skygate/app-example)

+---

+# Simple client/server app README.md

+you must install node.js and npm to get started with your project